denigma/denigma/docs.rst

 -----------------

 There are several ways on how to rename a database.
-The simplist appears to use a strict which renames all tables in conjuction with another database table [http://stackoverflow.com/questions/67093/how-do-i-quickly-rename-a-mysql-database-change-schema-name].
+The simplist appears to use a script which renames all tables in conjuction with another database table [http://stackoverflow.com/questions/67093/how-do-i-quickly-rename-a-mysql-database-change-schema-name].